 Corby holds its community close and is keen to support them through various fundraising events and schemes.
 They demonstrate particular interest in their future generations by working closely alongside local schools to offer various engineering apprenticeships and work experience placements to local young adults.

 Shotton steelworks is located in Connah’s Quay; a small community and the largest town within Flintshire, North Wales.
 The town’s history is deep rooted in the coal industry, which gave perfect leverage to the steelworks which sit in its place today.

 The site, which sits near the border between England and Wales, is best known for Tata Steel Colors, through its manufacturing metallic coated and pre-finished steel.
 This business not only has international reach but has an impressive 50 years' worth of experience within the sector.
 The site also creates organic coated metals which are produced on site and are used for a range of uses from roofing and cladding systems, domestic and consumer uses, to more niche and specialty products.

 Shotton steelworks are integral to the lives and culture of its local community.
 As the site is situated in a largely rural area, it employs and provides a great deal of opportunities to its residents.

 It is also a place of profound natural beauty and a place of great environmental interest, from its nesting of the Tern birds to its rolling green valleys.
 Those at the Shotton site invest back into these important facets of its community by hosting activities such as nature walks with local schools, investing in STEM programmes for young people and the wider community to much more.

-Tata Steel in IJmuiden produces and supplies more than 7 million tons of high-quality and coated steel in the form of rolls annually, along with design, technology and consultancy services.
+Tata Steel in IJmuiden produces and supplies more than 7 million tonnes of high-quality and coated steel in the form of rolls annually, along with design, technology and consultancy services.

 The steel from IJmuiden is mainly processed in the automotive, construction, engineering and packaging industries.
 The material is further used in batteries, pipes, industrial vehicles and in white goods, such as refrigerators and stoves.